NattyNarwhal/Goggles/README.md

 ## Graphics devices tested

-Since we use SetDeviceGammaGamp, it depends on driver support.
+Since we use SetDeviceGammaRamp, it depends on driver support.
 I have tested the application on the following graphics devices and they work:

 * 3dfx Voodoo 3